Frequently Asked Questions

 Are extra Senate House tickets available?

-The automatic number of tickets allocated to each graduand is 3, or 2 for MA graduands.
+For Ordinary Congregations, the automatic number of tickets allocated to each graduand is 3, or 2 for MA graduands.
 You may request one additional “waitlist” ticket and this will be allocated on a first-come-first-served basis.
 However, please note that the availability of waitlist tickets, particularly for ceremonies in Easter Term, is not guaranteed and is only confirmed in the week of the ceremony, once we know the final ticket numbers.
 Please do not assume that these will be available.
 Fire Safety regulations for the Senate House restrict the total number of tickets that the College can allocate.

 Can I bring extra guests to lunch?

 We are able to accommodate extra lunch guests for most ceremonies.
 Please contact us if you would like to bring extra guests for lunch and if there are children in your lunch party.

 General Admission Queries:

 Should I include myself in the Senate House or Lunch ticket numbers?